JoostErtryckx/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: User story
+name: User Story
-about: User story guideline
+about: this template is for creating user stories
 title: ''
 labels: ''
 assignees: ''